cakwok/Hong-Kong-Covid19-Trend-and-Track-inflected-flight/README.md

 - Track total number of Covid 19 cases of Hong Kong
 - Display trends of  Covid 19 cases since the first case
 - Get the official number at the end of the day, instead of inconsistent case number because of early release of numbers in different public annoucement
-- Track flight number, data of department, number of in flight confirmed case, to provide information for a passenger if they are in concern of contacting virus after taking a flight
+- Track flight number, date of department, number of in flight confirmed case, to provide information for a passenger if they are in concern of contacting virus after taking a flight

-Roadmap Features for brain storm
+Roadmap Features
 ---------------------------------
 - Predicts potential of flight suspension mechanism by calculating 4 weeks in flight confirmed number